 - Rheumatoid arthritis

 - Multiple sclerosis

 - Sjogren’s syndrome

 - Myasthenia gravis

 Tips for Prevention

-AD is complex but there are some things you can do to help prevent it and keep the symptoms from recurring.
+AD is complex, but you can help prevent it and keep the symptoms from recurring.
 First, avoid or remove the triggers.
 Monitor your antibody testing.
 Importantly, avoid excess stress, physical overtraining, insomnia, low blood sugar, gluten, infections, and toxic relationships.

-A lifestyle that includes laughing, loving and appreciation is the best prescription.
-Enjoy a positive attitude, some exercise, good sleep, stable blood sugar, hormonal balance and healthy social interactions.
+The best prescription is a lifestyle full of laughing, loving, and appreciation.
+Enjoy a positive attitude, some exercise, good sleep, stable blood sugar, hormonal balance, and healthy social interactions.

-All these help to decrease inflammation which supports a healthy immune system.
-Use appropriate supplement support and consider glutathione, an antioxidant which is critical for a healthy immune system as indicated by recent research.
+All these help to decrease inflammation to support a healthy immune system.
+Use appropriate supplement support, Current research suggests the use of glutathione, an antioxidant which is critical for a healthy immune system.

 Get tested for gluten sensitivity using Cyrex Labs or another specialty lab.
 The conventional routine labs often report false negatives.
-If you are positive for gluten sensitivity have a lab test that tests cross reactivity so you are not using other grains as a substitute such a quinoa or millet if you are reactive to them, too.
+If you test positive for gluten sensitivity, have a lab test that examines cross reactivity, so you can avoid using other grains as a substitute such a quinoa or millet if you are reactive to them, too.
 Importantly, also test for specific autoimmune antibodies before you develop serious health conditions and full-blown ADs.
-Don’t overlook this and don’t be overlooked.
+Don’t overlook this, and don’t be overlooked.
 There is a root cause to your symptoms.
 The answer is first in the testing and then avoiding gluten.